 'Twas o'er the Hills and Far Away ~ Bolton #2 is an English Country Dance.
-It was published by Playford (John Young) in 1710 in The Dancing Master, Vol. the Second.
-It was interpreted by Charles Bolton in 2003.
-It is a proper 3 Couple Longways dance.
+It was published by Playford (John Young) (website) in 1710 in The Dancing Master, Vol. the Second.
+It was interpreted by Charles Bolton (website) in 2003 and published in Retreads Vol.9.
+Originally a Triple Minor this version is a proper 3 Couple Longways dance.
 In this dance the couples are permuted by: 312.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.

 Bolton has two interpretations of this dance.

 Note: Each Strain is to be play'd twice overThe first Man and his Partner cross over the second Couple and turn.
 This to the first Strain play'd once.
 Then cross over the third Couple and turn.
 This to the first Strain play'd twice Then lead up to the Top and cast off, and then RIght hands and left quite round.
 This to the second Strain play'd once.
 Then lead through the third Couple, and cast up and turn your Partner.
 This to the second Strain play'd twice.

 The tune is an old one with many sets of lyrics.
 Here's one which seems appropriate to a dance:

 Now Tom with his pipe made such a noise

 That he pleased both the girls and boys,